-We often create a lot of internal turmoil whenever we feel we are stuck.
+We often create a lot of internal turmoil whenever we feel we’re stuck.

-There is one good thing when we experience such turmoil — it is usually a mental problem which means we have the power to change our thoughts so we can create a different experience.
+There is one good thing when we experience such turmoil — it’s usually a mental problem, which means we have the power to change our thoughts so we can create a different experience.

 This caused quite a lot of frustration because based on the results of my first three months, I thought I would have been closer to a 10% reduction instead of 5%.
 I felt stuck and at times, even questioned whether the reward was worth the effort.

 What kept me going was relating my current results to where I had started from.
 I had achieved a 11.2% weight reduction in nine months, which was the most I had ever done.

 All it took was for me to change how I was looking at my situation.
 I made a mental switch, which allowed me to clear my mind of unproductive thoughts and stay focused on my ultimate goal — which is a 15% reduction in weight.

 When we feel stuck, the starting point is always our thoughts towards our situation.
 When we change our thoughts, our experiences also change.
 Sometimes, we can also take certain actions which will help the process of clearing our minds because our focus will be on something different.